This Easy Homemade Corn Bread recipe uses fine cornmeal cutting out the need to soak. The result is a light, moist and delicious cornbread.

-I’ve seen a lot of complicated cornbread recipes that involve soaking cornmeal before you even get started.
+I’ve seen a lot of complicated cornbread recipes that involve soaking cornmeal before you even start.
 Not this recipe – With this recipe, all you need is 30 minutes, the ingredients, one bowl, and a wooden spoon – Simple!

-- Melted Butter adds flavor – Many recipes call for only vegetable oil that has no flavor, but using butter as well adds a lot of flavors.
+- Melted Butter adds flavor – Many recipes call for only vegetable oil that has no flavor, but using butter makes them taste richer.